royveshovda/CarND-Cehicle-Detection-P5/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The main problem with this implementation is speed.
 Is is way too slow to do near realtime detection on a video stream.
-The runtime for a single image is about 2 seconds.
+The runtime for a single image is about 1.3 seconds.
 So several optimizations should be considered.

 I use various scalings to search for cars.
 This search could be varying the search space based on the scale.
 As mentioned in class, small cars will only appear at a distance, so we should only search for them at a distance.
 The current implementation executes the search for all scales inside all the y-boundaries.
 This could speed up the process.

 The detection in itself seems to do a pretty good job on the provided videos.
 The classifier needs to be trained on a much larger image base and under various light conditions to be useful in real life scenarios.

+The detection does jump a bit.
+I have read others solve this by averaging over something like 6 frames.

+I also would like the detection to work when cars are at a bit longer distance.
+This could be solved by including more scales in the processing.
+This would slow down the processing more, so I decided to leave the detection for now.

 However the biggest improvement could come from implementing a Deep Learning pipeline.
 Convolutional Neural Networks have come a long way these days, and should be able to solve this project fairly easy.